tetratelabs/proxy-wasm-go-sdk/proxywasm/proxytest/README.md

 go test -tags=proxytest ./...
 ```

-This framework simulates the expected behavior of Envoyproxy, and you can test your extensions without running Envoy.
+This framework emulates the expected behavior of Envoyproxy, and you can test your extensions without running Envoy.
 For detail, see `examples/*/main_test.go`.